meoknu/gold/readme.md

 ```

 It's best practice to not request location fields until they are needed, as user's can have multiple
-locations inside of an Identity ( work/home ), and can select which one to user per signature request.
+locations inside of an Wallet ( work/home ), and can select which one to user per signature request.

 This allows you to request all information needed for a physical sale with one click.